Shell Cordovan. A classic and timeless menswear staple.

 - People who enjoy a more rugged aesthetic.

-Who should not buy Viberg
+Who shouldn’t buy Viberg shell cordovan boots

 - Folks who want options.
 Although Viberg will do limited runs for Shell Cordovan boots in other styles and colors, their standard offerings are limited.